 At this moment, there are three types of medications that are commonly used to treat an opiate addiction at opioid addiction recovery centers.
 The first is naltrexone, which has been explored above for treating an addiction to alcohol.
 The other two, which will be explored in more detail below, are methadone and buprenorphine.

 Methadone is one of the most popular options used to treat an opiate addiction.
 Methadone is a full opioid agonist.
 This means that it acts in the same manner as stronger opioids.
 It works on the same neural and biochemical pathways.
 This drug will attach to the same opioid receptors in the central nervous system (CNS).
 It stimulates the system to ease withdrawal symptoms.

 Unlike opioids, like heroin, methadone comes with milder side effects.
 It’s much easier to wean off of at a later date.
 The withdrawal symptoms that come with this drug are also milder.
-With that said, since methadone works in a similar manner to strong opioids, like heroin, it does have an addictive potential.
-It’s possible for patients to develop a tolerance and dependence on this drug.
+With that said, since methadone works in a similar manner to strong opioids, like heroin, it does have addictive potential.
+It’s possible for patients to develop tolerance and dependence on this drug.

 Methadone comes in many forms.
 It can come in the form of a tablet, capsule, powder or a liquid.
 The tablet form is the most popular.
 Depending on the intensity of the symptoms, doctors will prescribe different doses of this medication to patients.
 Various factors are involved in calculating the right dose.
 Doctors will need to take into account the patient’s age, health, weight, height, among many other factors.
-Patients take the pills several times a day.
+Patients take pills several times a day.

 This drug is involved in long-term medical detoxes.
 Patients should take it for a minimum of 12 months.
 Some patients will even continue to take this type of treatment for years.